 - Shear Yield

 - Tension Yield

 - Compression Buckling

 - Flexural Yielding/Buckling

 - Yielding/Buckling Interaction

 - Shear Rupture

 - Tension Rupture

 - Flexural Rupture

 - Rupture Interaction

-- Connection Detailing
+• Connection Detailing

 - Double angle maximum length

 - Maximum angle thickness

 - Maximum and minimum bolt spacing

 - Maximum and minimum bolt edge distances

 - Permitted beam shapes: I-Beams and Channels - Permitted supporting member shapes: I-Beams, Channels, HSS, Pipe, Rectangle, or Round.
-The support member is only limited when importing from VisualAnalysis. - The support element is only considered as far as it affects the bolt design (e.g. bolt shear, bearing, and tearout at the support) - The eccentricity at the faying surface of the double angles and the support is not considered as the pin which allows for rotational ductility is assumed to occur at the face of the support - Beam is nearly perpendicular to the column or girder - A single member framing into a support column or girder - Only a single vertical row of bolts is allowed - Single coped channels are not supported - Only standard bolt holes are supported - Only forces in the plane of the connection (shear and axial) can be checked - When an unrecognized beam is imported from VisualAnalysis, the beam's T dimension is assumed to be the depth minus twice the flange thickness (i.e. the fillets are neglected)
+The support member is only limited when importing from VisualAnalysis. - The support element is only considered as far as it affects the bolt design (e.g. bolt shear, bearing, and tearout at the support) - The eccentricity at the faying surface of the double angles and the support is not considered as the pin which allows for rotational ductility is assumed to occur at the face of the support - Beam is nearly perpendicular to the column or girder - A single member framing into a support column or girder - Only a single or double vertical row of bolts is allowed at the beam - Only a single vertical row of bolts is allowed in each angle at the support - Single coped channels are not supported - Only standard bolt holes are supported - Only forces in the plane of the connection (shear and axial) can be checked - When an unrecognized beam is imported from VisualAnalysis, the beam's T dimension is assumed to be the depth minus twice the flange thickness (i.e. the fillets are neglected)